 I know some people are thinking, “I've never heard of this before.”
 Others, I said at the beginning, are well aware of it.
 And there's others for whom this is their livelihood, bad guys trying to get in and good guys trying to handle it.
 So, it's like a [inaudible 00:32:42] of security problems and there's black hat guys and white hat guys and just like we tend to ignore security until it bites us, I understand most people tend to secure this stuff until it bites them.
 So, I'm trying to bring it to your attention and wherever you are on the spectrum of understanding of the problem I want to give you resources to be able to go dig into it more on your own.

-Michael Smith: Yeah, I was talking on the podcast with someone from Engine X … I’m spacing out on their name, but it will come to me in a moment.
+Michaela Light: Yeah, I was talking on the podcast with someone from Engine X … I'm spacing out on their name, but it will come to me in a moment.

 Charlie Arehart: Speaker on them, from them.

-Michael Smith: Yeah.
+Michaela Light: Yeah.
 And that-

 Charlie Arehart: They have some [inaudible 00:33:20] abilities to help with that.

-Michael Smith: They’re basically a virtual proxy firewall security thing.
-I mean, you can code it, so it’s not hardware.
-So, I can see that there’s a lot of things you can do to stop people at the front door before they come in and make your server or your restaurant crazy.
+Michaela Light: They're basically a virtual proxy firewall security thing.
+I mean, you can code it, so it's not hardware.
+So, I can see that there's a lot of things you can do to stop people at the front door before they come in and make your server or your restaurant crazy.